HARUH19xx/something-like-hamburger/README.md

 # something-like-hamburger
-something like hamburger only in JS
+something like hamburger menu only in JS